- Sanding to remove paint from wood by hand is not the best way to do it.

 Moving on, you’re going to have the most bang for your buck with sheet sanders because they use inexpensive sandpapers.
 But you’re not left with a lot of options in abrasiveness in that arena.

 Got a vintage wardrobe that needs refurbishing?
 If that’s the case, then getting a high-quality sander is a step in the right direction!
 You need a sander that can drive its speed levels from quite low to very high.
 An 8,000 OPM to 14,000 OPM is a cool range because you can remove paint a lot faster and get some real polishing done at one go.

 Restoring antique pieces, preparing floorboards and wooden walls for new paint, or simply using old planks for a new set of patio furniture call for a great sander.
 And when it comes to moderate to big carpentry projects, an orbital sander is your best friend.

 It’s going to take twice as long to finish the work with a palm sander simply because of their tiny ¼ sanding sheets.
 The sanding disk diameter, at the end of the day, decides the area you can effectively cover within a fixed time frame.

 Motor quality and amperage play an important role in removing paint quickly yet efficiently.
 Because the speed is not high enough, covering the entire surface even with a large sanding disk won’t cut the deal.

-We faced the same problem that time we decided to build an island deck to remodel our backyard using old timber.
+I faced the same problem that time I decided to build an island deck to remodel my backyard using old timber.
 Anything less than 2 Amps for a random orbit sander is a big waste.
 Get your hands on a sander with a 2.4A brushless motor, and consider yourself lucky!